lxzhe718-1935368/INFO201-Final/README.md

 5. Limitations & Challenges
 >What challenges or limitations might you need to address with your project idea more broadly?
 Briefly discuss. (at least 150 words)
-> dataset only limit to people who live in U.S, not for global analysis.
-Some factor are subjective such as mental health and physical health, those defination depend on personal definatoin, not accurate
+> because the limitations in dataset that only contains people who live in U.S  so we can't make make full analysis for global area.
+> Also because of some factor are subjective, the result is depend on people's own defination but not general stander.

 Acknowledgements
 >Thanks to CDC and their work to provide data and import our health.